videolan/x265/doc/reST/threading.rst

 ======================

-When :option:`--pmode` is enabled, each CU (at all depths from 64x64 to 8x8) will distribute the analysis work to the thread pool.
-Each analysis job will measure the cost of one prediction for the CU: merge, skip, intra, inter (2Nx2N, Nx2N, 2NxN, and AMP)
+When :option:`--pmode` is enabled, each CU (at all depths from 64x64 to 8x8) will distribute its analysis work to the thread pool.
+Each analysis job will measure the cost of one prediction for the CU: merge, skip, intra, inter (2Nx2N, Nx2N, 2NxN, and AMP).
+At slower presets, the amount of increased parallelism is often enough to be able to reduce frame parallelism while achieving the same overall CPU utilization.
+Reducing frame threads is often beneficial to ABR and VBV rate control.

 Parallel Motion Estimation
 ==========================